State voter fraud system fractures as Republicans opt out

 One change sought by Republicans was removing what they characterize as partisan influences within ERIC.
 They had targeted David Becker, a former U.S. Justice Department lawyer who served in both the Clinton and Bush administrations.
 Becker, who was involved in developing the ERIC system at Pew, has held one of two non-voting seats on the board.
 The other has been vacant.

-Some Republicans, including Georgia Secretary of State Brad Raffensperger and former Kentucky Secretary of State Trey Grayson, have defended Becker in a public letter, blasting attacks against him as disinformation and praising his work promoting “bipartisan and nonpartisan solutions to election integrity.”
+A group of Republicans, including Georgia Secretary of State Brad Raffensperger and former Kentucky Secretary of State Trey Grayson, defended Becker in a public letter, blasting attacks against him as disinformation.

 Becker, who now leads the Center for Election Innovation and Research, said this week that he has informed ERIC that he will not accept re-nomination to the board.
 Hamlin said ERIC member states decided Friday to eliminate both non-voting seats on the board.